 B. The Accuracy Factor

 According to critics, the Bible cannot be accepted as a book of accurate history, because there is no evidence outside the Bible to verify the accuracy of the historical events recorded in it.
-Little they know that archeologists have unearthed plenty of historical evidence to the credit of the Bible as a book of accurate history.
+Little do they know that archeologists have unearthed plenty of historical evidence to the credit of the Bible as a book of accurate history.
 Mentioned below are three major classes of such evidence.

 I. The Hittites